UK's Truss forced into U-turn on tax after week of market turmoil | Politics

 Jane Foley, head of forex and rates strategy at Rabobank, said it would only become clear whether the government had done enough once the BoE intervention ends on Oct.
 14. "UK assets, the pound and gilts are not out of woods yet," she said. ($1 = 0.8884 pounds)

-(Writing by Kate Holton; Reporting by Elizabeth Piper, Andrew MacAskill and Alistair Smout in Birmingham, Kylie MacLellan, Dhara Ranasinghe, Andy Bruce, Lucy Raitano and Muvija M in London; Editing by Andy Bruce, Gareth Jones, Hugh Lawson and Jan Harvey)
+(Writing by Kate Holton; Reporting by Elizabeth Piper, Andrew MacAskill and Alistair Smout in Birmingham, Kylie MacLellan, Dhara Ranasinghe, Andy Bruce, Lucy Raitano and Muvija M in London; Editing by Andy Bruce, Gareth Jones, Hugh Lawson, Jan Harvey and Bernadette Baum)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)